Preakness Stakes Odds: Muth Opens at 5-2 in Second Future Wager

 Photo By - USA TODAY Sports

 The 149th Preakness Stakes, as is tradition, will take place two weeks after the Kentucky Derby on May 18.
-Although odds for the second jewel of the Triple Crown are currently not available across major sportsbooks, the Maryland Jockey Club conducted Pool 1 of the Preakness 149 future wager over the first weekend of March, and fans and bettors got a sense as to who some of the principle contenders will be for the 1 3/16th-mile classic at Pimlico.
+Although odds for the second jewel of the Triple Crown are currently not available across major sportsbooks, the Maryland Jockey Club is conducting Pool 2 of the Preakness 149 future wager over the first weekend of May, right up until the Kentucky Derby gets ready to roll.
+Fans and bettors will get a sense as to who some of the principle contenders will be for the 1 3/16th-mile classic at Pimlico.

 Here is our latest Preakness odds update.